-Noncurrent restricted assets decreased \$92 million.
-There was an \$3.9 million increase in investments due to the issuance of the 2023A bonds, which refunded the 2017A bonds.
-There was a \$74.2 million decrease in long-term prepaid gas supplies, due to current operations, despite the additional 2023 project volumes which extended deliveries for five years from 2048 to 2053.
-The total notional amount relating to all project commodity swaps which are presented at fair value increased due to the extended deliveries, however due to changes in market prices the end of the period, the value decreased.
+Noncurrent restricted assets decreased \$185.7 million.
+There was no change to investments.
+There was a \$151.8 million decrease in long-term prepaid gas supplies, due to current operations.
+The total notional amount relating to all project commodity swaps which are presented at fair value decreased due to the current operations, and due to changes in market prices the end of the period, the value also decreased.
 The 2006, 2018, 2021, and 2023 projects delivery periods end in December 2026, September 2049, March 2052, and March 2053, respectively.
-There was a \$23.4 million decrease in costs recoverable from future billings.
-Costs recoverable from future billings of the 2006 project decreased during the period and costs recoverable from future billings of all other projects increased during the period.
-There was a \$1.7 million increase in the Corporation's regulatory asset representing unamortized debt expense relating to all series of bonds due to the issuance of the 2023A bonds.
+There was a \$30.6 million decrease in costs recoverable from future billings of the 2006 project decreased during the period and costs recoverable from future billings of all other projects increased during the period.
+There was a \$3.3 million decrease in the Corporation's regulatory asset representing unamortized debt expense relating to all series of bonds due to current operations.

-Deferred outflows decreased \$117 million.
-The fair value of the gas price swaps entered into by the Corporation relating to the gas projects are in a liability position, which decreased \$121.5 million due to changes in the market price of gas and current operations.
-The fair value of the gas price swaps entered into at the request of Members to hedge cash flows and that are in a liability position increased \$4.5 million.
+Deferred outflows increased \$93 million.
+The fair value of the gas price swaps entered into by the Corporation relating to the gas projects are in a liability position, which increased \$90.7 million due to changes in the market price of gas and current operations.
+The fair value of the gas price swaps entered into at the request of Members to hedge cash flows and that are in a liability position increased \$2.3 million.